bingxin666/dn42-pages/en/peering-request/bingxin-network.md

 Bingxin Network is currently open for peering.
 You can peer with us by establishing a WireGuard tunnel.

-**Please send the following information via email to bingxin666@byteloid.one.
+**Please send the following information via email to bingxin@baka.pub.
 I will configure it and reply to the email in about seven days.**

 ```text
 ASN: 424242xxxx